7 Questions with Dana Milbank

 Do you have any book or podcast recommendations for our listeners?

 I read whatever is put in front of me.
 I read a mile wide and an inch deep to keep track of things.
-Although, when I am writing three days a week, I often don't even want to pick up a a book so I do a lot of reading and scanning newsletters, just so I I'm aware of what’s going on.
+Although, when I am writing three days a week, I often don't even want to pick up a book so I do a lot of reading and scanning newsletters, just so I'm aware of what’s going on.
 Then when I'm writing on a particular topic, that's when I dig in deeply.
 During these times I try to avoid social media.
 Other than posting my columns on Twitter and Facebook, I hardly ever look at either of social media.
 I may miss a few things but it’s better for my sanity to avoid that.
-I avoid that and cable news for the same reason – it’s just better for my own sanity,
+I avoid that and cable news for the same reason – it’s just better for my own sanity.

 Have any questions?
 Drop us a line!!